 Explores the richness of scholarship in American Studies.
 Using theories and methodologies adopted in the social sciences and the Humanities, students examine specific time periods, such as the 1950s or specific topics, such as the social construction of whiteness or the nature of work in capitalism.
 Prerequisites: AST 160 and at least one intermediate AST course or by permission of instructor.
 Advanced.

 Internship in American Studies

 Builds upon student’s focus and provides experience in a field of the student’s choice.
 Students gain deeper understanding of role of cultural institutions in American Society, such as museums, media organizations and activist based organization.
 Location decided in consultation with advisor.
 Placements are 10 hours a week.
 Discussion group accompanies fieldwork.
 Open to American Studies majors only.
 Prerequisite: juniors and seniors only.
 Advanced.

 International Summer Internship

 Provides students with an opportunity to improve their understanding of global issues (West Africa in particular) and equips them with a broader professional experience and international competence, while providing an opportunity for them to hone leadership skills and make a meaningful contribution to local efforts in partner country of Ghana by working side-by-side with local people, developing an awareness of mutual goals, sharing in the goals of the host communities, and participating in the collective responsibility to work together as advocates.
 General Education: Fulfills Perspectives on Diversity and Self and Society.
-Prerequisites: Junior or Senior standing, 3.0 GPA minimum.
+Prerequisite: junior or senior standing, 3.0 GPA minimum.